-That said, our dentists are wheelchair-friendly and many will pick you up from the border and drop you back there after your appointment.
+Getting around in a wheelchair in Mexico is not always easy, and unfortunately accessibility varies enormously even from street to street.
+That said, our dentists are wheelchair-friendly and many will pick you up from the border and drop you back after your appointment.
 We can always find a way of getting you to see a dentist, just let us know you need some help.

 We have already mentioned the current situation with regard to the cartel-related violence and you should always take precautions about your personal safety whenever you are visiting somewhere unfamiliar.